aistabci/abci-docs/v3/en/docs/job-execution.md

 | Duration | Reservation term (seconds) |
 | End | End reservation date (end time is 9:30 a.m. at all time) |

 To check the number of reservable nodes per group, specify the group name with the `--available=grpname` option of the `qrstat` command and execute it.
+This option is available to all users.

 Example) Check the number of reservable nodes per group
 ```